ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 ### Step 3: Install GitHub, AWS Credentials and Terraform plugins on Jenkins

+In order to implement a CICD pipeline for Terraform using Jenkins, the following plugins: **GitHub Integration**, **AWS Credentials** and **Terraform** plugins need to be installed on Jenkins to communicate with the GitHub repository that has the configuration files for this project as well as AWS to build the infrastructure.

+The following steps are taken to install these plugins:

 * Click on the `Manage Jenkins` tab.

 * Click on the `Plugins` tab.